Azure/azure-sdk/docs/ios/implementation.md

 The HTTP pipeline consists of a HTTP transport that is wrapped by multiple policies.
 Each policy is a control point during which the pipeline can modify either the request and/or response.
 We prescribe a default set of policies to standardize how client libraries interact with Azure services.
 The order in the list is the most sensible order for implementation.

-{% include requirement/MUST id="ios-requests-implement-policies" %} implement the following policies in the HTTP pipeline:
+{% include requirement/MUST id="ios-requests-implement-policies" %} include the following policies provided by `AzureCore` when constructing the HTTP pipeline:

 - Telemetry
 - Unique Request ID